xwmx/nb/README.md

 NOTES_HIGHLIGHT_COLOR set to '105'
 ```

-`NOTES_HIGHLIGHT_COLOR` expects an xterm color number between 0 and 255.
+`NOTES_HIGHLIGHT_COLOR` expects an xterm color number between 0 and 255,
+and can support higher values for terminals that support many colors.
-Print a table of available colors and numbers with:
+Print a table of common colors and numbers with:

 ```bash
 notes settings colors